Ali-A132/my-portfolio/README.md

 # MY PORTFOLIO WEBSITE 🖥️

 Hello there!
-This is my personal website which showcases my projects, interests, and passion! ⚡
+This is my personal website which showcases my projects, interests, and passions! ⚡

 ## Available Scripts